jswhit/pygrib/README.md

 such as `$CONDA_PREFIX,/usr,/usr/local,/opt/local` will be searched.

 Alternately, clone the github repo and run `python setup.py install` (after setting `$ECCCODES_DIR`).
-Run `python test.py` from the source directory to test your pygrib installation.
+Run `cd test; python test.py` from the source directory to test your pygrib installation.

 For full installation instructions and API documentation, see https://jswhit.github.io/pygrib.